madeleinewoodbury/simon-game/readme.md

 # The Simon Game

 A simple simon game where the object is to follow Simon and press the correct buttons in the right order.
-Created with pure HTML, CSS and JavaScript.
+Created with HTML, CSS, JavaScript and jQuery

 ## Demo